-Identified concern: The school has identified that there is an attendance gap between Gypsy Roma/Other White children and other pupil groups Objective: To increase the attendance of Gypsy Roma/ Other White children.
-Aim: To increase the attendance of Gypsy Roma/Other White children so that the attendance gap between this and other pupil groups is diminished.
-To achieve this objective, the school will take the following actions: Action: Additional capacity from the New Communities Achievement Team (NCAT) to be brought into school to make daily attendance follow-up calls to Gypsy Roma/Other White families (Slovak-speaking).
+Identified concern: The school has identified that there is an attendance gap between Gypsy Roma/Other White children and other pupil groups Objective: To increase the attendance of Roma/Other White children.
+Aim: To increase the attendance of Roma/Other White children so that the attendance gap between this and other pupil groups is diminished.
+To achieve this objective, the school will take the following actions: Action: Additional capacity from the New Communities Achievement Team (NCAT) to be brought into school to make daily attendance follow-up calls to Roma/Other White families (Slovak-speaking).
 NCAT team to support school staff in completing home visits and attendance meetings to emphasise importance of school attendance and unpick barriers to attendance.
 All school staff to encourage good attendance and reinforce importance of good attendance to parents.
 Half-termly meetings to be arranged with EWO/Leadership Team to follow-up poor attendance of target children, identify barriers and put in place any required support.
-Responsibility: The Leadership Team will be responsible for the delivery of this objective; however, all staff are responsible for encouraging and reinforcing the importance of good attendance.
+Responsibility: The Leadership Team will be responsible for the delivery of this objective however, all staff are responsible for encouraging and reinforcing the importance of good attendance.
 Affected parties: Leadership Team with support of NCAT to discuss with families the barriers to attendance that they face and the support required to overcome these.
 Timescales: Ongoing.
 Additional NCAT capacity in place from May 2021.
 Half-termly EWO/Leadership meetings to commence during Summer 2 (2021).
 Success criteria: The attendance of Gypsy Roma/Other White children will increase.
 There will be a diminished attendance gap between Gypsy Roma and other groups.
-Review: July 2022 update: Attendance for all groups analysed through the Equalities Action Plan has improved since May 2021.
-The group with lowest average attendance and highest persistent absence rate continues to be Gypsy Roma/Other White pupils, with significant input ongoing from both school leadership, NCAT and EWO teams to support attendance of these pupils.
+Review: Attendance data will be reviewed on a half-termly basis.

 Identified concern: The school has identified that there is a gender gap within children attending extra-curricular clubs (not including after-school tuition).
 Objective: To ensure that equal opportunities are given to all pupils in extra-curricular opportunities.
 Aim: To increase the participation of girls in extra-curricular opportunities.
 Action: Survey to be completed with a sample of girls across the school regarding how they feel about extra-curricular clubs, any barriers to their attendance, and what would encourage them to attend extra-curricular activities.
 Review of extra-curricular provision to be completed in light of survey findings to explore extra-curricular opportunities and adaptations that may be needed.
 Additional encouragement/opportunities to be offered to girls to attend extra-curricular clubs.
 Responsibility: The Leadership Team in liaison with the PE team will be responsible for delivering this objective; however, all staff are responsible for encouraging and supporting equal opportunities.
 Affected parties: A sample of girls to be surveyed to explore their feelings about extra-curricular activities, the barriers they perceive to participation and what would make them more likely to participate in extra-curricular opportunities.
 Timescales: Survey to be completed in Summer 2 (2021).
 Results to be used to inform extra-curricular provision design for September 2021.
 Success criteria: There will be an increase in the number of girls who attend extra-curricular activities.
-Review: July 2022 update: Teacher/TA enrichment groups have significantly increased the extra-curricular offer available this year, alongside sports groups specifically targeting girls, i.e. 'This Girl Can' sports clubs.
-The gap between boys' and girls' attendance at enrichment activities has significantly decreased.
+Review: Club attendance data will be reviewed on a half-termly basis, commencing Autumn 2021 and ongoing from there.